 - a.
 Complete the required admissions documents and sign the Enrollment Agreement (must be signed by a parent or guardian if the applicant is under 18 years of age). - b.
 Provide proof of high school diploma or General Education Development diploma (GED) - c.
-Complete the Wonderlic SLE/SLE-Q and achieve the minimum required score for the program in which the applicant intends to enroll: - a.
-Medical Assisting Clinical minimum score of 14 - d.
+Attend a Career Planning Session - d.
 Complete the Online Readiness Assessment - e.
 Complete the programmatic requirements as indicated below - a.
 Medical Assisting Clinical before an applicant is accepted into the program, a national criminal background check must be received by the College.
 In the event the national criminal background check contains any evidence of a felony conviction or certain misdemeanors, the applicant may not be admitted into the program.